Transport historians 'Ireland Made' look into the fascinating history of the Irish chemist who created the Drumm Battery Train.

 In 1929, Drumm applied for a patent on an improved alkaline battery which combined many of the advantages of both alkaline and lead-acid cells.
 The chief feature of this new chemistry was the high charge and discharge rates achieved.

-In comparison to contemporaries (notably from the Edison Battery Company), the Drumm battery could charge four times as fast, and discharge up to three times as fast, making strong acceleration and regenerative braking.
-The Drumm invention was first made public and attracted widespread interest, not just here in Ireland but across Europe and in the US.
+Compared with contemporaries (notably from the Edison Battery Company), the Drumm battery could charge four times as fast and discharge up to three times as fast, enabling strong acceleration and regenerative braking.
+The Drumm invention was first made public and attracted widespread interest, not just here in Ireland but across Europe and the US as well.

-The Drumm train project was given £27,000 and the Drumm Battery Company was formed.
+The Drumm train project was given £27,000, and the Drumm Battery Company was formed.
 In 1930, a small four-wheeled petrol-driven railcar was modified at the Inchicore rail works.
-Trial runs showed that the train could attain a speed of 80 kph (50 mph) within 50 seconds of the start.
+Trial runs showed that the train could reach 80 kph (50 mph) within 50 seconds of the start.

 During 'The Emergency' years (WWII 1939-1945), coal and petrol shortages affected steam locomotive and road transport.
 This meant that the Drumm trains had increased use.
-The impact of the war had a knock-on effect on the company, as they were unable to source raw materials for the batteries and secure orders for the Drumm Traction Battery system.
-Electricity shortages also occurred on the Shannon due to low water levels and this affected the Drumm trains.
+The war's impact had a knock-on effect on the company, as it was unable to source raw materials for batteries or secure orders for the Drumm Traction Battery system.
+Electricity shortages also occurred on the Shannon due to low water levels, affecting the Drumm trains.

 A decision was taken to withdraw the trains from service on the 12th of July 1949, when the last Drumm train left Bray.
-All four railcars were converted at Inchicore to ordinary passenger stock and were hauled by steam locos.
-In the mid-1950s they were withdrawn and replaced by new diesel railcars.
-These pioneering railcars were scraped between 1957 and 1964.
+All four railcars were converted at Inchicore into ordinary passenger stock and hauled by steam locomotives.
+In the mid-1950s, they were withdrawn and replaced by new diesel railcars.
+These pioneering railcars were scrapped between 1957 and 1964.

 Ireland Made tells the stories of Irish transport past and present.
 You can learn more about their work by following them on Facebook and YouTube.